mrtimN/data-cleaning-pandas/README.md

 3 remove the last 2 "unnamed" columns
-4 check each column for uniqueness and unify names like countries etc. type, country, sex, activity, age, fatality, time, species
+4 check each column for uniqueness and unify names like countries etc. type, country, sex, activity, age, fatality, time, species 5 type, sex, age, fatal, dropped all cols from source